justnonamenoname/lifeticle/readme.md

 4) A solution to the problem of the speed of time (the issue is discussed in the section on the connection between qualia and the brain)
 5) Solving qualia size (the issue is discussed in the section on the connection between qualia and the brain)

-Supporters of the quantum theory of also include Federico Faggin and Giacomo Mauro D'Ariano.
+Supporters of the quantum theory also include Federico Faggin and Giacomo Mauro D'Ariano.

 **CEMI theory**